 After a student has advanced to degree candidacy, a committee is appointed to arrange, conduct and appraise the comprehensive examination.
 Satisfactory completion of the comprehensive exam is required to graduate.

 Graduate degree committees are normally comprised of three members, one acting as the chair.
 The chair of the graduate committee is a faculty member from the student’s specialization.
 Another member is chosen to represent the broader academic aspects of the candidate’s program.
 The third member is a representative of the Graduate Affairs Council, which governs graduate policies and programs.
-The council representative is selected from a department outside the student’s primary academic area and is appointed to the committee by the director of Graduate Studies.
+The council representative is selected from a department outside the student’s primary academic area and is appointed to the committee by the Director of Graduate Programs.
 (See the approved departmental comprehensive exams third member policy that follows this section of the catalog.)
-When necessary to represent all the areas of a student’s preparation, the director of Graduate Studies may authorize additional members.
+When necessary to represent all the areas of a student’s preparation, the Director of Graduate Programs may authorize additional members.

-Application for completion of the graduate degree must be filed with the Graduate Studies office no later than January 15 for spring quarter/summer semester; April 15 for fall and summer quarter/fall semester; and Oct 15 for winter quarter/spring semester.
+Application for completion of the graduate degree must be filed with the Graduate Programs office no later than January 15 for spring quarter/semester; April 15 for fall and summer quarter/semester; and Oct 15 for winter quarter.
 Early application is encouraged.
 A diploma fee is required.
-Fees change annually; check with the Graduate Studies office.
+Fees change annually; check with the Graduate Programs office.
 Late applications are subject to a fee.
 Applications received after the deadline may delay posting of the degree on official university transcripts and mailing of the diploma.